oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

 2. Select *helidon-levelup-2023-main* folder and click *Open*.
     ![Helidon Project](images/helidon-project.png)
+    > Please ignore the warnings/problems, you notice in Code Editor while opening this folder.

  3. Copy and paste the following command to build the nima application.
     ```bash